-Figure 30: WebGUI > VIDEO > Camera Settings > Image
+Figure 31: WebGUI > VIDEO > Camera Settings > Image

 These are settings that have an effect on the image post-processing.
 Basically, these settings are all artificial: they don't affect the optical parts of the camera itself.
 The settings are listed below.

 Bright The amount of detail that is visible in darker areas of the image.
 Be careful not to set this setting too high, as you will see that the image becomes 'milky-white'!
 Contrast The amount of detail that is visible in lighter areas of the image.
-Sharpness Artificial contrast, be careful no to set this too high as it will create a sort of 'halo' around sharp edges of filmed objects.
+Sharpness Artificial contrast, be careful not to set this too high as it will create a sort of 'halo' around sharp edges of filmed objects.
 The setting of sharpness coincides with the setting of noise reduction.
-Gamma The gamma curve selection has to do with the perception of the human eye to lighter and darker.
-If you select a higher rate of gamma, you will see that the picture become darker, but you get also more detail.
-DCI The Dynamic Contrast affects the contrast of the picture.
-The higher the number, the more contrast you will get.
 B&W Mode Black and White Mode makes the picture black and white.
 Flip-H, Flip-V, Auto flip The Flip-H mode turns the picture horizontally, while the Flip-V mode turns it vertically by 180 degrees.
 When Auto Flip is on, the camera will automatically flip the picture horizontal and vertical.
-Low-Light Mode The Low-Light mode is present to be able to film when the environment in which the camera sits is almost completely dark.
-The frame rate will drop to 10 frames per second, to catch as much light on the sensor as possible.
-If this mode is needed to produce a picture, add more light to the scene to get better results.
+DZoom This is the digital zoom of the camera.
+With this feature ON, you can zoom in slightly further on the filmed object.
+Setting this feature OFF when you are already zoomed in to the max, the camera will (automatically) zoom out a few times until it reached the max zoom level without the (extra) digital part.